Last Updated on

 Some manufacturers have deals with specific insurance companies, like American Family and Nest.
 Other companies require specific features, like integration with smoke detectors and a fire alarm.
-You may want to bundle your smart thermostat with other smart home devices to increase your discount if it’s offered.
+You may want to bundle your green, smart thermostat with other smart home devices to increase your discount if it’s offered.

 Some utility companies will also offer rebates or discounts for smart thermostats.
 For example, Enbridge Energy offers $75 off of your energy bill if you buy a qualifying model.
-This can help offset the initial cost of buying the thermostat, and shortens the time needed for the thermostat to pay for itself.
+This can help offset the initial cost of buying the green thermostat, and shortens the time needed for the thermostat installation to pay for itself.

 You should also keep in mind that a smart thermostat may be eligible for tax credits.
 While no federal level deductions or credits exist, most states have initiatives.